gini/gini-mobile-android/health-sdk/sdk/src/doc/source/setup.rst

         </intent-filter>
     </activity>

-Gini Pay API Client Credentials
+Gini Health API Client Credentials
 -------------------------------

-You should have received Gini Pay API client credentials from us.
+You should have received Gini Health API client credentials from us.
 Please get in touch with us in case you don't have them.

 Continue to `Authentication <authentication.html>`_ to see how to use the client credentials to initialize the Gini Health SDK.